microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/examples/v1.0-beta/New-MgChatMember.md

 		"owner"
 	)
 }
-New-MgChatMember -ChatId $chatId -BodyParameter $params
+New-MgBetaChatMember -ChatId $chatId -BodyParameter $params
 ```
-This example shows how to use the New-MgChatMember Cmdlet.
+This example shows how to use the New-MgBetaChatMember Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).